Let users verify instantly with QR code authentication

 Real-time state updates via WebSocket

-The originating device receives instant state updates as the challenge moves from generated to claimed to approved or declined.
-Use state changes to update your UI in real time, blur the QR code when claimed, redirect when approved.
+The originating device gets instant state updates as the challenge moves from generated to claimed to approved or declined.
+Use these to update your UI in real time and redirect when approved.

 Context shown to the user before approval

-When a user scans a QR code, they see the context of the request on their phone including IP address, location, device info, and any custom data you pass.
-They can make an informed decision before approving, reducing the risk of social engineering attacks.
+When a user scans a QR code, they see the request context on their phone including IP address, location, device info, and any custom data you pass.
+This lets them make an informed decision before approving.

 Works for anonymous and identified challenges